 He didn’t realize that when the butterfly tries to come out of its cocoon, its body makes a fluid.
 As the butterfly struggles, the fluid gets pushed back into the body till the wings.
 It’s that struggle and fluid that gives the ability to the butterfly to fly.
 Without the struggle, the butterfly will just be a crawling, injured, insect.

-MORAL: Our struggles helps us grow and become better in life.
+Moral of the Story: Our struggles helps us grow and become better in life.

 There was once a donkey named Jojo who was very old.
 Jojo couldn’t work for his master anymore so he decided to kill him.
 He dug a pit and pushed Jojo into it.